CorpHackRyan/Convert2YAML/README.md

 ## Setup
 This script uses Pythons standard libraries that are bundled with the core Python distribution.
-You will need at least Python 3.9 installed on your system to ensure compatability.
+You will need at least Python 3.9 installed on your operating system to ensure compatability.
 <br><br>
 <i>Windows install:</i>
 <a href="https://www.tutorialspoint.com/how-to-install-python-in-windows">How to install on Windows</a>